Research Project Descriptions

 Project Goals:

-Title: An Actively Controlled Microvalve for Cooling and Drug Delivery
+Title: An Actively Controlled Microvalve for Distributed Cooling

 Graduate Students: Jong M. Park (EECS), Allan T. Evans (EECS)

-Other Investigators: Srinivas Chiravuri (ANES), Gregory Nellis (ME-UW-Madison), Sanford Klein (ME-UW-Madison), Pat Roach (NASA-Ames Research Center)
+Other Investigators: Gregory Nellis (ME-UW-Madison), Sanford Klein (ME-UW-Madison), Pat Roach (NASA-Ames Research Center)

 Faculty Advisor: Yogesh B Gianchandani (EECS)